jbandi/oldblog.jonasbandi.net/_posts/2016-04-15-weekend-reader-15.md

 ### JavaScript is everywhere:[OSX iMessage Exploit using JavaScript](http://www.bishopfox.com/blog/2016/04/if-you-cant-break-crypto-break-the-client-recovery-of-plaintext-imessage-data/)
-Building desktop applications based on web technologies seems the new hotness.
+Building desktop applications based on web technologies is the new hotness.
 Who would have guessed that iMessage on OSX is actually a browser view?
 But this opens you up for web security problems too ...

 ### [How We Build Code at Netflix](http://techblog.netflix.com/2016/03/how-we-build-code-at-netflix.html)